Happy Harmonies

-Happy Harmonies is a series of thirty-seven animated cartoons distributed by Metro-Goldwyn-Mayer and produced by Hugh Harman and Rudolf Ising between 1934 and 1938.
+Happy Harmonies is a series of twenty-seven animated cartoons produced by Harman-Ising Productions and distributed by Metro-Goldwyn-Mayer.

-Produced in Technicolor, these cartoons were very similar to Walt Disney's Silly Symphonies and Warner Brothers’ Merrie Melodies musical series.
+Produced in Technicolor, these cartoons were similar in tone to Walt Disney Productions' Silly Symphonies and Leon Schlesinger Productions' Merrie Melodies musical series, which Hugh Harman and Rudolf Ising created.
 They occasionally featured Bosko, a character who starred in the first Looney Tunes shorts that the duo produced for Leon Schlesinger.
 After the first two cartoons, the design of Bosko changed from an "inkblot" to a more realistic African-American boy.